 *If required, QCEC may choose to appoint Assessors from other jurisdictions.

 What if I know the Assessor(s) or have previously worked with them?

-You must declare this and any conflicts of interest to QCEC before the assessment begins.
+You must declare this and any conflicts of interest to QCT before the assessment begins.

 Who provides the equipment for skype meetings with assessors?